RuolinZheng08/twewy-discord-chatbot/README.md

 # Discord Chatbot: The World Ends With You

-This is a Discord AI Chatbot that uses the [Microsoft DialogGPT conversational model](https://huggingface.co/microsoft/DialoGPT-medium) fine-tuned on the game transcript of [The World Ends With You](https://en.wikipedia.org/wiki/The_World_Ends_with_You) (TWEWY).
+This is a Discord AI Chatbot that uses the [Microsoft DialoGPT conversational model](https://huggingface.co/microsoft/DialoGPT-medium) fine-tuned on the game transcript of [The World Ends With You](https://en.wikipedia.org/wiki/The_World_Ends_with_You) (TWEWY).

 I trained the model using the lines of my favorite quirky character, Joshua (left in the image below).
 He has about 700 lines in total in the entire game.